 Dr. Kerns is a member of the national and state Veterinary Medical Associations, the American Association of Feline Practitioners, and is USDA accredited.
 Her professional interests include wellness care, educating pet owners on proper care to support the human/animal bond, surgery, dermatology, and ophthalmology.
 Dr. Kerns is active in her church; she enjoys singing, knitting, and reading; and she loves spending time with her husband Alan and their daughters, Anna, Molly, and Raye.
-They share their home with a handsome cat named Rupert; two dogs, Iris and Ralph; a rabbit named Strudel; and a lizard named Crosby.
+They share their home with a handsome cat named Rupert; two dogs, Ralph and Clifford; a rabbit named Strudel; and a lizard named Crosby.

 Meet Our Team